NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 }
 {% endcodeblock %}

 <code>backup.database.postgres.user</code> is a system user's name which runs our PostgreSQL service.
 For example, on my FreeBSD system it is called <code>pgsql</code>.
-This user should be created by Ports or pkgng installation of PostgreSQL.
+This user should be created by Ports, pkgng installation of PostgreSQL or whatever package manager your distro uses.
 It has different names on different platforms.
 You can figure it out by investigating <code>/etc/passwd</code> or <code>/etc/master.passwd</code>:

     $ cat /etc/passwd